November 11, 2013

 The world’s youngest GM, 14-years old Wesley Barbasa So of Philippines, continued his amazing streak.
-A few days after winning 10th Dubai Open, he dominated GM Susanto Megaranto in a one-on-one match at Piramid Building, Senayan Jakarta, in April 2008.
+A few days after winning 10th Dubai Open, he dominated GM Susanto Megaranto in a one-on-one chess match at Pyramid Building, Senayan Jakarta, in April 2008.
 The final score was 4-2 for the Pinoy player.

 May 7, 2013

-The event would be long remembered.
-Not only it reached a milestone (10th) and was held in ‘the chess city’ Banjarmasin, South Borneo, but also became a witness to the emerging of the best Indonesian player for years to come.
-He was 17 years old high school graduate from East Java, Ardiansyah.
+The event would be long remembered. it not only reached a milestone (10th) and was held in ‘a chess city’ Banjarmasin, South Borneo, but also became a witness to the emerging of the best Indonesian player for years to come.
+He was Ardiansyah, a 17-years-old high school graduate from Malang, East Java.